 At our annual meeting of shareholders held on May 18, 2011, our shareholders voted overwhelmingly to adopt the recommendation of our Board to conduct future advisory votes on executive compensation every three years.
-Accordingly, shareholders are again being asked to approve an advisory resolution on executive compensation (say-on-pay) at this year's annual meeting of shareholders, and the next advisory vote on executive compensation will be held at the Company's 2017 annual meeting of shareholders, at which meeting another advisory vote on the frequency of future say-on-pay votes (say-on-frequency) will be held.
+At our annual meeting of shareholders held on May 15, 2014, our shareholders voted overwhelmingly to approve an advisory resolution on executive compensation (say-on-pay).
+Accordingly, the next shareholder advisory vote on say-on-pay will be held at the Company's 2017 annual meeting of shareholders, at which meeting another advisory vote on the frequency of future say-on-pay votes (say-on-frequency) will be held.